salvadorcamachogithub/lr-vugen-aos-web-s03-sign-in/README.md

 There is a TruClient script that does the same steps

-This script has 3 transactions
+This script has 3 transactions:
 AOS-Web-S03-01 Access AOS URL
 AOS-Web-S03-02 Sign In
 AOS-Web-S03-03 Sign Out